benkeen/grunt-search/README.md

 ### Usage example

-It's pretty straightforward to use.
-Here are a couple of targets, that illustrate how to look for inline styles and check your codebase for rude words, slipped in by unruly developers.
+If you're familiar with Grunt, it's pretty straightforward to use.
+Here are a couple of targets that illustrate how to look for inline styles and check your codebase for rude words, slipped in by unruly developers.

 ```js
 grunt.initConfig({